Looking for a Toyota Corolla for Sale? Carshop has the keys to your dream car!

-Forgive the coat of dust on my Toyota Corolla test car.
+Forgive the coat of dust on my Toyota Corolla review car.
 It wears this proudly as evidence of a lockdown-enforced hibernation.
 Much fresher is the ink on my permit that allows me to work at last.
 And that means a 400km round trip from Cape Town to Gansbaai on some of the best driving roads.
 Anywhere.

 The 12th generation Corolla sedan lineup has been whittled down from ten models to just three, with one XS and two XR models – my test car being the flagship.
 That means 18-inch alloys, sport mode, cruise control and bi-LED headlamps.
 At R433,700 it's R5k less than the car it replaces and just R380k for the new Xs.